Harrogate's secret music guru is housing association officer by day

 "I'm doing everything that I love to do.
 I don't even know how this success has happened.

-It's not the first brush with massive success for this highly positive individual who was born in Muswell Hill in North London but went to school in Harrogate, university in Sheffield, then lived in Leeds before moving to Harrogate.
+It's not the first brush with massive success for this highly positive individual who was born in Muswell Hill in North London but went to school in Harrogate, university in Sheffield, then lived in Leeds for a while, before moving back to Harrogate.

 Last year he was surprised to get a phone call telling him that Drake had sampled a remix of a record released originally on a label he'd created in 2006 for his friend Errol Reid, the UK House and Garage DJ.